 The Area Median Income (AMI) range for household income can be higher than the rent or sales price restrictions in order to ensure a range of household income levels are served.
 Rents and tenant incomes will be annually reviewed for compliance by the City's Asset Monitor.

 MINIMUM AFFORDABILITY - RENTAL PROJECTS

 Project Requirements

-- One hundred percent (100%) of units funded with City of Oakland loan funds must be restricted as affordable. - Rents for affordable units must be the lessor of the designated restricted rent limit or ten percent (10%) below market rate within a 1 mile radius.
+• One hundred percent (100%) of units funded with City of Oakland loan funds must be restricted as affordable.